hillaabra/pinterest-data-pipeline934/README.md

 - Download Java and Kafka (the same version as is run on the MSK cluster)
 - Install the IAM MSK Authentication package (available on GitHub) within the Kafka `libs` directory
 - Export a path to the `IAM MSK Authentication` package to a `CLASSPATH` variable inside their EC2 instance's `/home/ec2-user/.bashrc` file (to enable the Kafka client to locate and utilise the necessary Amazon MSK IAM libraries when executing commands)
-- Configure the Kafka client to use `AWS IAM authentication` to the cluster by modifying the `client.properties` file inside the Kafka `bin` directory, configuring it to communicate with the API REST proxy resource created previously
+- Configure the Kafka client to use AWS IAM authentication to the cluster by modifying the `client.properties` file inside the Kafka `bin` directory, configuring it to communicate with the API REST proxy resource created previously
 - Create three Kafka topics on the EC2 Client, e.g.:
     - `<UserId>.pin` for the Pinterest posts data
     - `<UserId>.geo` for the post geolocation data
     - `<UserId>.user` for the post user data
 - Download an S3 connector that can export data from Kafka topics to S3 (this pipeline used Confluent.io's Amazon S3 Connector)
+- Configure the settings in the `kafka-rest.properties` file inside the newly created connector directory, e.g. `confluent-7.2.0/etc/kafka-rest` to configure the REST proxy to communicate with the desired MSK cluster and to perform IAM authentication
 - Copy the connector over to the dedicated (batch-layer) S3 bucket on AWS

 Back on the AWS console, the user will need to:
 - Create a custom plug-in on MSK Connect using the S3 connector copied over to the S3 bucket from the EC2 Client
 - Create an S3 sink connector which is configured to ensure that the data going through all the three previously created Kafka topics will get sent to the correct S3 bucket (the connector in this pipeline was configured to be provisioned with a single MCU count per worker and single worker, and was provided access permissions to the IAM role mentioned previously)
-- Upload the DAG script to the S3 bucket in the MWAA environment
+- After making the necessary amendments, upload the DAG script from this GitHub repo to the S3 bucket in the MWAA environment
 - Deploy the API and copy the invoke URL over to the `api_gateway_config.yaml` on their local machine (see file structure below)

 ### Other files and repositories: